No. 17685, ‘A’ Company, 13th Battalion, Royal Irish Rifles, transferred to

 LEAVE WE NOW OUR DEAR ONE SLEEPING

-Gunner William Galway is commemorated on the Belfast Corporation Roll of Honour in Belfast City Hall; on Holywood and District War Memorial and on the Memorial Plaque in High Street Presbyterian Church Holywood.
+Gunner William Galway is commemorated on the Belfast Corporation Roll of Honour in Belfast City Hall; on Holywood and District War Memorial; on the Holywood Orange Lodges Memorial Plaque, and on the Memorial Plaque in High Street Presbyterian Church Holywood.